You’ll find this blog helpful if you already, or are about to, look after an elder relative or friend.

 Still with me?
 Then let’s do introductions…

 Maud is… the name my oldest friends gave me about 20 years ago (I also go by the name of Grandma Bonkers, but that’s another story).
-I am a ‘primary’ carer who has always worked full time and ‘slipped’ (what is the right term?) into a caring role as we often do.
-Like many other carers, I am also an enthusiastic wife, mum, step mum, step grandma, daughter, aunt and sister.
+I’ve always worked full time yet have also ‘acquired’ (what is the right term?) an additional primary caring role, as we often do.
+Like many other carers, I’m also an enthusiastic wife, mum, step mum, step grandma, daughter, aunt and sister.
 I live in west Buckinghamshire.

-Marj was diagnosed with mixed vascular dementia and Alzheimer’s disease five years ago and nowadays has help from care workers and I throughout the day and night.
+Marj was diagnosed with mixed vascular dementia and Alzheimer’s disease six years ago and nowadays has help from care workers and I throughout the day and night.

 Our intention in writing this blog is to share what we’ve learned over the years.
 Working full time, I (Maud) couldn’t easily find the information, perspective and help that could have prepared and helped us.
 In fact I was (and still am) often bewildered and frustrated by the care ‘system’.

 I hope to make things a heck of a lot easier for you.
 I’ll share the essentials and the things not to worry about, the cheats and the pathways to support.
-I particularly want to share the good times, as too often in the news caring, carers and the cared for are not presented positively.
+My intention is constructive, as too often in the news caring, carers and the cared for are not presented positively.

 And finally, I’m still learning, so I’d also love to hear from you too.